-- (1) The aim of the academic programme is to provide an intensive, research-oriented education in which the students can enlarge on and expand the knowledge, skills and competencies acquired in sciences associated with molecular biology/biomedicine within an advanced, inter-faculty course that includes the relevant extramural research institutions situated at the location.
-Education in specialist knowledge includes the theoretical, methodical and experimental foundations required for scientific work and fosters abilities within fields of activity related to application, research and teaching. - (2) The master examination in the research-oriented degree programme is intended to ascertain whether the examination candidates have acquired the fundamental specialist knowledge required to transition into professional practice, possess a grasp of the specialist contexts and understand as experts how to apply more advanced scientific methods and insight in order to work as scientists in a specialist occupational field. - (3) Once the master examination is passed, Georg-August-Universität Göttingen awards the university degree "Master of Science", abbreviated "M. Sc.". - (4) The programme includes the option of being admitted to the doctoral phase already (fast track) after successful completion of the course section I (intensive year as specified in § 4). - (5) The doctoral degree examination is intended to ascertain whether the examination candidate possess the ability for advanced, independent, scientific work. - (6) Upon successful completion of the doctoral degree examination, Georg-August-Universität awards the academic degree of Doctor of Natural Sciences (Dr. rer. nat.); this may be replaced by the title Doctor of Philosophy (Ph.D.) on the request of the doctoral candidate and will be awarded with the suffix 'Division of Mathematics and Natural Sciences' to denote the focus on mathematics and natural sciences.
+(1) The aim of the academic programme is to provide an intensive, research-oriented education in which the students can enlarge on and expand the knowledge, skills and competencies acquired in sciences associated with neuroscience/biology/biomedicine/biophysics within an advanced, inter-faculty course that includes the relevant extramural research institutions situated at the location.
+Education in specialist knowledge includes the theoretical, methodical and experimental foundations required for scientific work and fosters abilities within fields of activity related to application, research and teaching.

+(2) The master examination in the research-oriented degree programme is intended to ascertain whether the examination candidates have acquired the fundamental specialist knowledge required to transition into professional practice, possess a grasp of the specialist contexts and understand as experts how to apply more advanced scientific methods and insight in order to work as scientists in a specialist occupational field.

+(3) Once the master examination is passed, Georg-August-Universität Göttingen awards the university degree "Master of Science", abbreviated "M. Sc.".

+(4) The programme includes the option of being admitted to the doctoral phase already (fast track) after successful completion of the course section I (intensive year as specified in § 4).

+(5) The doctoral degree examination is intended to ascertain whether the examination candidate possess the ability for advanced, independent, scientific work.

+(6) Upon successful completion of the doctoral degree examination, Georg-August-Universität awards the academic degree of Doctor of Natural Sciences (Dr. rer. nat.); this may be replaced by the title Doctor of Philosophy (Ph.D.) on the request of the doctoral candidate and will be awarded with the suffix 'Division of Mathematics and Natural Sciences' to denote the focus on mathematics and natural sciences.

+(7) Students who have successfully completed a degree course in human medicine and satisfy all requirements placed in licensing as a physician may, subject to application, be awarded in accordance with section 6 the title of 'Medical Doctor - Doctor of Philosophy' (in short: 'M.D.-Ph.D.').
+In this case, and unlike the provisions defined in RerNatO, the doctoral committee of the Faculty of Medicine shall be responsible; exclusively the Faculty of Medicine shall award the doctoral certificate.